andylamax/asoft-klock/README.md

 # asoft-klock
-A Klock-Lite Lib for kotlin multiplatform dates
+A Klock-Lite Lib for kotlin multiplatform dates.
+This is a stripped version of [klock](https://github.com/korlibs/klock)